azimuth-cloud/azimuth-config/docs/best-practice.md

 base --> ha --> site --> site-ha --> production
 ```

-with only necessary changes, e.g. the ingress base domain, between `staging` and `production`.
+with only necessary differences configured in each environment, e.g. the ingress base domain, between `staging` and `production`.

 ## Continuous delivery